 People who drink more water also tend to have better moods.
 One study found that when people who regularly drank less than 1.2 liters of water per day increased their intake to 2.5 liters per day, the participants experienced significantly less confusion, bewilderment, fatigue, and sleepiness.
 On the other hand, for people who regularly drank two to four liters of water per day who were then restricted to one liter per day, the reduced water intake led negative effects on mood, including decreased contentedness, calmness, and positive emotions.

 - Boost your brainpower.
-Drinking more water may improve your cognitive performance, too.
+When you drink more water, you may improve your cognitive performance, too.
 Several studies have shown that people drinking water during cognitive tasks performed much better than those people who did not drink water during the tasks.
 These results have been found in both adults and children.[8-10] Studies suggest that even mild dehydration can impair cognitive function in the short-term.
 So next time you need to focus, take a test, or use all of your brainpower, keep a glass of water next to you and keep sipping.

 Water deprivation is a very common cause of headache.
 In most cases, rehydrating can provide relief from a headache.
 For some people, dehydration can also trigger a migraine, so be sure to keep your water intake regular if you are prone to getting migraines or headaches.